yewonh311/yewonh311/README.md

 interested in both SoftWare Development and Machine Learning 💻 💡<br/>

 Experienced software engineer with strong problem-solving skills and a proven ability to quickly adapt and learn from shortcomings.
 Skilled in multiple programming languages, with a focus on communication and leadership to drive successful projects.
-Also, aspiring ML engineer with a passion for data insights and a desire to bring about flexible automation for a better future.
+Aspiring ML engineer with a passion for data insights and a desire to bring about flexible automation for a better future.

 Personal Notion page: https://yewonhong.notion.site/Yewon-Hong-a37c12aa7d0544c0acfa727ca4f7fb90